gshanemiller/rdpmc/doc/pmu.md

 * Bit 22 (EN) this must be set to enable to the counter
 * Bit 17 (OS) usually this bit is cleared so the counter ignores any code spent in the OS.
 Most micro-benchmark code doesn't run in the kernel anyway unless you happen to be a kernel-programmer
-* Bit 16 (USR) this bit is typically enabled for the opposite reason of bit 17
+* Bit 16 (USR) this bit is typically enabled for user-space code the opposite of bit 17
 * Bit 21 (ANY) if CPU hyper-threading is enabled, setting bit 21 ON allows PMU to count any contribution for any HW thread running on the HW core.
 Clearing the bit with hyper-threading ON is unclear; I assume the PMU only counts the HW thread running at the time the counter was defined.
 Because of this ambiguity I recommend turning HT off.
-You might also double your programmable counters.
+You may not know what other HW threads are doing in your core.
+This carries over to fixed counters.
+You may even double your programmable counters.
 See note earlier re: nanoBench.

 This leaves bits 0-7 for the `umask` and bits 8-15 for the `event-select`.
 IR 19.2.1.2 p699 gives so-called architectural measures, and IR 19.3.8.1.2 p754 for more choices.
 All these and others can also be found in the Intel